Bachelor of Landscape Architectural Design

 We recommend you explain each work to help the Selection Officer understand the purpose and background of that work.

-Folios should be submitted electronically on a CD with files in PDF, JPEG, SWF, DCR or QuickTime format suitable to be read on Mac OSX or later, unless otherwise specified.
+Folios should be submitted electronically with files in PDF, JPEG, SWF, DCR or QuickTime format suitable to be read on Mac OSX or later, unless otherwise specified.
 Each electronic file should be no larger than 10MB.

 To study this program you will need to complete one of the following English proficiency tests: